Appeal to First Appellate Authority

 Is adjournment allowed?

-Adjournment will be allowed only three times to a party during hearing of the appeal.
+Adjournment will be allowed only three times.

 Will any additional grounds be allowed?

 The First Appellate Authority can allow an appellant to go into any ground of appeal which was not earlier specified in the appeal only if he feels the omission was not willful.